mgrand/smileyVars/README.md

 ## Roadmap
 This is a list of planned future features:
-* Availability of a pre-compiled jar in the Maven Central repository.
-* Syntax for specifying explicit formatters/datatypes of simleyVars.
+* Support for nested smileyVars brackets.
 * Built-in support for additional datatypes:
     * BitSet
     * TimeDuration